 In 2007 RVCA implemented (on a trial basis) a Beaver Management Program.
 In June of 2007 and in response to concerns/complaints received from property owners regarding flooding of property and access roads, RVCA proposed the following action.
 "In an effort to balance the aquatic ecosystem needs and landowner flooding issues it is recommended that Dam #1 and #2 in the upper reaches of Otter Creek be breeched in the center of the dam.
 The following mitigation measures will be implemented during beaver dam removal activities.
 Breeching of the beaver dam will be carried out in a manner that minimizes downstream sediment load.
 Breeching of the beaver dam will occur during low flow conditions and on days when rain is not expected.
 Only a small portion of the dam will be pulled back at one time to allow the water from the beaver pond to be released slowly.
 As water levels decrease, the size of the opening may be increased to allow complete drainage of the retention area.
 Work is to be completed by hand with NO heavy equipment on the bed of Otter Creek at any time.
 Areas downstream of the beaver dam will be monitored during breaching activities to determine whether damage to the channel and adjacent properties receiving additional water volumes are occurring.
 Fish that become trapped in isolated pools as a result of beaver pond de-watering will be relocated to the main channel of the watercourse.
 Dam building nuisance beaver for Dam #1 and #2 will be trapped using appropriate trapping methods".

 All property owners should be aware that all of the above actions to lower lake levels were solely an RVCA initiative.
 OLLA did NOT make any requests to RVCA regarding water levels.
 OLLA was kept informed and consulted by RVCA during the period the Beaver Management Program was in place.
-However, the program ended in 2010 but as can be seen from the water level graph above, water level fluctuations were quite modest during the period the program was in place.
-Nonetheless, the RVCA 1:2 year flood level was exceeded in 2008 (when we had a winter with record snowfall) indicating that natural events are the main cause of water level fluctuations.
-The 1:2 year flood level was exceeded again in the Spring of 2014
+However, the program ended in 2010 but as can be seen from the water level graphs above, water level fluctuations were quite modest during the period the program was in place.

 Current Water Levels (2016 - present)